benferch/reddit-twitter/README.md

   - Copy the example.env, rename it to **.env** and fill in the needed information, you can find all the information when you click "Keys and tokens" on the page of your Twitter app
 - A `config.js` file
   - Copy the config.example.js and rename it to **config.js**, set the values as you wish

+## Todo

+- [ ] update installation
+- [ ] update requirements
+- [ ] rewrite bot with implementation of database

+---

+## Mirror Subreddits

+This repository contains code for a Twitter bot which mirrors subreddits.

 ## Installation